Lightning-Chart/lcjs-example-0506-dashboardPie/README.md

-# Dashboard with Pie, XY, Spider and Donut charts.
+# Dashboard With Pie, XY, Spider and Donut Charts

 This demo application belongs to the set of examples for LightningChart JS, data visualization library for JavaScript.